Chart Color Schemes

 Recent residential development output has been above average within Bli Bli when compared nationally

 Bli Bli averaged approximately 58 new dwelling approvals annually over the past five financial years, from FY-21 to FY-25.
-A total of 294 homes were approved during this period, with an additional 10 approved so far in FY-26.
-On average, each home built has resulted in approximately 5.6 new residents per year over the past five financial years.
+A total of 294 homes were approved during this period, with an additional 13 approved so far in FY-26.
+This resulted in an average of 5.6 new residents per year for every home built over the same period.

-This demand significantly outpaces supply, which typically puts upward pressure on prices and increases competition among buyers.
-The average construction cost value of new homes being built is $221,000, under regional levels, indicating more accessible housing choices for buyers.
-In FY-26, there have been $8.6 million in commercial approvals, demonstrating the area's primarily residential nature.
+The demand for housing significantly outpaces supply, which typically puts upward pressure on prices and increases competition among buyers.
+New homes are being constructed at an average value of $221,000, which is under regional levels, indicating more accessible housing choices for buyers.
+There have been $8.6 million in commercial approvals this financial year, demonstrating the area's primarily residential nature.

-Compared to the Rest of Qld, Bli Bli shows approximately 75% of the construction activity per person, while it places among the 27th percentile of areas assessed nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
+Compared to the rest of Queensland, Bli Bli shows approximately 75% of the construction activity per person and places among the 27th percentile of areas assessed nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
 New development consists of 94.0% standalone homes and 6.0% medium and high-density housing, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
-The estimated population per dwelling approval is approximately 620 people in the area.
-Looking ahead, Bli Bli is expected to grow by 1,796 residents through to 2041, according to the latest AreaSearch quarterly estimate.
-Building activity is keeping pace with growth projections, though buyers may experience heightened competition as the population grows.
+The estimated count of 620 people in the area per dwelling approval reflects its quiet, low activity development environment.
+Looking ahead, Bli Bli is expected to grow by 1,788 residents through to 2041, as per the latest AreaSearch quarterly estimate.
+Present construction rates appear balanced with future demand, fostering steady market conditions without excessive price pressure.

 Frequently Asked Questions - Development